Vijanxoxo/SoC-Pine-script-/README.md

 This concludes my project progress, in future i wish to incorporate the following in the project:
->Risk Management: Integrate risk management techniques into your trading strategies to control and minimize potential losses.
+1)Risk Management: Integrate risk management techniques into your trading strategies to control and minimize potential losses.
->Backtesting and Optimization: Backtest the strategy on major macroeconomic and microeconomic events ex CoViD and see how it performs
+2)Backtesting and Optimization: Backtest the strategy on major macroeconomic and microeconomic events ex CoViD and see how it performs
->Adding alerts and notifications
+3)Adding alerts and notifications
->Risk-adjusted Performance Metrics: Include risk-adjusted metrics like Sharpe ratio, Sortino ratio, or Calmar ratio.
+4)Risk-adjusted Performance Metrics: Include risk-adjusted metrics like Sharpe ratio, Sortino ratio, or Calmar ratio.
->Incorporate Fundamental Data: Explore ways to incorporate fundamental data (e.g., earnings reports, economic indicators)
+5)Incorporate Fundamental Data: Explore ways to incorporate fundamental data (e.g., earnings reports, economic indicators)

 Thank you!